 Red flags for serious causes of neck pain

 Although it’s rare, once in a while neck pain may be a warning sign of cancer, infection, autoimmune disease, or some kind of structural problem like spinal cord injury or a threat to an important blood vessel.
-Fortunately, most of these ominous situations cause hard-to-miss signs and symptoms other than pain and are likely to be diagnosed correctly and promptly.
-If you are aware of the “red flags,” you can get checked out when the time is right — but avoid excessive worry before that.
+Some of these ominous situations cause hard-to-miss signs and symptoms other than pain and are likely to be diagnosed correctly and promptly — so, if it feels serious, go get checked out.
+Otherwise, if you are aware of the “red flags,” you can get checked out when the time is right — and avoid excessive worry until then.

-The rule of thumb is that you should start a more thorough medical investigation only when three conditions are met, three general red flags for neck pain:
+The rule of thumb is that you should start a more thorough medical investigation only when all three of these conditions are met, three general red flags for neck pain:

 And there is one (hopefully obvious) situation where there’s no need to wait several weeks before deciding the situation is serious: if you’ve had an accident with forces that may have been sufficient to fracture your spine or tear nerves.
 I didn’t really have to tell you that, did I?
 Well, I did for legal reasons! 😃